colek319/colek.net/README.md

 ## Making Changes
 To make changes to an existing resume:
 - Edit `resume.yaml`.
-- Run `Go run main.go` to generate the html page.
+- Run `Go run .` to generate the html page.

-If you want to change the schema, you will need to update schema defined in
+If you want to change the schema, make changes to the `Resume` struct.
+Be sure to update `resume.yaml` and `resume.tex.templ` to use the new schema.

+## Setup
+- On MacOS, install mactex, and use pdflatex to generate `resume.pdf`.